-It is required to earn 4 credits in "Human & Social Science Subjects" and 4 credits in "Natural Science Subjects".
+(Note 3) It is required to earn 4 credits in "Human & Social Science Subjects" and 4 credits in "Natural Science Subjects".
 Students who want to acquire an educational personnel certification must take the subject "Japanese Constitution" in the "Human & Social Science Subjects".

-Credits earned through the subject "Advanced English for Communication", "Foreign Languages: Intensive Studies" and "Overseas Language Seminar (German, French, Spanish, Russian, Chinese, and Korean)" in "Foreign Languages" are accepted as the credits required for "Human & Social Science Subjects". - (Note 3) The credit for "Field Research in the English-speaking World" that is earned through such activities as a short-term study abroad, and that for "Online English Seminar A" - and "Online English Seminar B", that is earned through self-study, are accepted as the credit for the subject "Communication I and II".
+Credits earned through the subject "Advanced English for Communication", "Foreign Languages: Intensive Studies" and "Overseas Language Seminar (German, French, Spanish, Russian, Chinese, and Korean)" in "Foreign Languages" are accepted as the credits required for "Human & Social Science Subjects".

-Achievement in a foreign language skill test might also be accepted as credit.
-For the details, refer to the description of English subjects in Liberal Arts Education and the item "Credit based on Achievement in Foreign Language Skill Tests" in the Student Handbook. - The credit of the subject "Health and Sports Courses" is accepted as credit for the category of "Any subject" - (Note 5) The credit of the subject "Social Cooperation Courses" is accepted as credit for the category of "Any subject". - Note for the "Specialized Education Subjects" listed in the next page and after - Only for foreign students, if credits are acquired in any subjects taught in English by any other programs of other faculties (including those of Liberal Arts Education Subjects) after proper course registration, then among these the successfully acquired credits of the registered subjects which are accepted by the faculty committee of the Earth and Planetary Systems Sciences can be included as the required credit units for the graduation. - (Note 7) To achieve the 84 credits required for the "Specialized Subjects", it is required to earn 8 or more credits for elective required subjects and free elective subjects, as well as 52 credits for required subjects and 24 credits for elective required subjects. - (Note 8) To attend the subject "Special Study for Graduation", it is required to earn 108 or more credits of the 128 credits required for graduation, including "Practice of Earth and Planetary Systems Science A (Field Work)" and "Practice of Earth and Planetary Systems Science B (Field Work)". - The class of the subject "Surveying" is provided biannually. - (Note 10) The classes of "Special Lectures in Earth and Planetary Systems Science" are provided as an integrated course within a certain period of time (after the 5th semester). - Because 128 credits are required for graduation, it is required to earn 10 or more credits regardless of the categorization of Liberal Arts Education Subjects and Specialized Education Subjects, in addition to the required credits for each subject category (118 credits in total that consist of 34 credits for Liberal Arts Education Subjects and 84 - credits for Specialized Education Subjects).
+(Note 4)

+You can transfer the credits acquired by completing courses of self-learning "Online English Seminar I, II, III" are accepted as the credit for the subject "Communication I and II".
+Excessive number of credits earned in the "Area Courses" and "Social Cooperation Courses" in which the language of Instruction is in English is accepted as credits for the graduation requirement for English language courses.

+(Note 5) Credit Approval for Foreign Language Proficiency Tests, etc.: For details, please refer to the sections relating to the English of Liberal Arts Education and "Handling of Credit Approval for Foreign Language Proficiency Tests, etc." in the Student Handbook.

+(Note 6) The credit for "Health and Sports Courses" is accepted as credit for the category of "Any subject".

+(Note 7) The credit for "Social Cooperation Courses" is accepted as credit for the category of "Any subject".

+Note for the "Specialized Education Subjects" listed in the next page and after

+(Note 8) To achieve the 84 credits required for the "Specialized Education Subjects", it is required to earn 8 or more credits for elective required subjects and free elective subjects, as well as 52 credits for required subjects and 24 credits for elective required subjects.

+To attend the subject "Special Study for Graduation", it is required to earn 108 or more credits of the 128 credits required for graduation, including "Practice of Earth and (Note 9) Planetary Systems Science A (Field Work)" and "Practice of Earth and Planetary Systems Science B (Experimental Study)'

+(Note 10) The class of the subject "Surveying" is provided biannually.

+(Note 11) The classes of "Special Lectures in Earth and Planetary Systems Science" are provided as an integrated course within a certain period of time (after the 5th semester).

-However, the credit for the subjects described below is not accepted as the required credit for graduation: For the details of subjects related to educational personnel certification, refer to the list of required credits in "Acquisition of Educational Personnel Certification" in the Student Handbook.
+(Note 12) Because 128 credits are required for graduation, it is required to earn 10 or more credits regardless of the categorization of Liberal Arts Education Subjects and Specialized Education Subjects, in addition to the required credits for each subject category (118 credits in total that consist of 34 credits for Liberal Arts Education Subjects and 84 credits for Specialized Education Subjects).
+However, the credit for the subjects described below is not accepted as the required credit for graduation: For the details of subjects related to educational personnel

-Any credit that exceeds 8 credits for "Area Courses"

-Any credit for subjects only related to educational personnel certification

-- Credits for "Experiments in General Physics A", "Experiments in Chemistry A", "Laboratory Work in Biology A" and "Experiments in General Geology A" "Specialized fundamental subjects" and "Specialized Subjects" provided in another program in anther school (except those that are admitted by the faculty committee of Earth and Planetary Systems Science Program)
+Credits for "Experiments in General Physics A", "Experiments in Chemistry A", "Laboratory Work in Biology A" and "Experiments in General Physics A", "Experiments in Chemistry A", "Laboratory Work in Biology A" and "Experiments in General Geology A" Any credit for subjects" and "Specialized Subjects" provided in another program in anther school (except those that are admitted by the faculty committee of Earth and Physics Description Descriptio

+Planetary Systems Science Program)